Addressing the Banyamulenge’s Plight in DR Congo

 responses to this crisis among various actors globally.

 With the revival of the M23 rebellion in North Kivu, the Banyamulenge’s situation could change and coalesce with the persecution of other Tutsi.
 Nationally, all Tutsi groups are associated with the rebellion and related anti-Tutsi conspiracy theories.
 While anti-Banyamulenge violence may escalate to more clearly resemble genocide according to conventional views, there is still value in seeking recognition for the Banyamulenge’s experience from the past five years.
 From a justice perspective, this blog maintains that the violence should not have needed to escalate further to receive attention or even be understood, through some conceptual approaches, as genocidal.
 It also unpacks the dynamics of the crisis that have been warning signs for large-scale genocide.

 Similarly, members of Myanmar’s Rohingya community still refer to the history of their hidden genocide prior to 2016-17, despite their situation having worsened since then.
 From a research perspective, recognizing the interplay of such dynamics can be applicable to genocides of various scales in other contexts with multifaceted violence, such as Tigray, Ethiopia.
 However the Plateaux crisis develops, the past five years have been a key chapter in the region’s history where all communities suffered collectively while the Banyamulenge’s existence came once again under threat.

-Tom Shacklock is a Senior Research and Advocacy Manager at Genocide Watch.
+Tom Shacklock is a Senior Alliance and Advocacy Manager at Genocide Watch.